paolacodes1/crypto_tracker/README.md

 - Saving a list of user-selected cryptocurrencies for future tracking.
 - Adding and removing coins from the list of tracked cryptocurrencies.

+The interface was created using AI, with my prompts and source code as reference.

 ## Features

 - **Track Cryptocurrency Prices**: Get real-time prices for any coin by entering its name.